How to Buy Commercial Real Estate with a Loan

 Commercial real estate financing can be expedited through a hard money loan from either a company or an individual and can be a faster way of securing financing than you would get if you went through the application process at a bank.
 The time frame difference between a hard money loan and a traditional loan from a bank could be from a week to a month or two.

-Hard money loans are comparable to bridge loans, with one big difference: the down payment and interest rate on a hard money loan usually will be higher than a bridge loan, because of the higher risk of default.
+Hard money loans for business are comparable to bridge loans, with one big difference: the down payment and interest rate on a hard money loan usually will be higher than a bridge loan, because of the higher risk of default.
 Keep these differences in mind as you make the decision to pursue financing.

 A Commercial Mortgage-Backed Security loan is a permanent, fixed-rate commercial real estate loan.
 It’s a type of commercial mortgage loan that is packaged in a pool with similar commercial loans.
 Typically it is securitized and sold in the secondary market to institutional investors.
 The loans in the pool are held in trust and are considered the collateral for the mortgage-backed security.